By Ira Vouk

 2. You free yourself from the risk of having a large number of rooms canceled (even if you set strict group cancellation rules, this risk still exists).

 Due to these reasons, every group or corporate request needs to be analyzed in order to assess its revenue potential against the displacement of expected transient business.

 Large hotels traditionally use a revenue manager to handle all of these strategies for them.
 What does a revenue manager do?
 He or she gathers and analyzes all of the data necessary to make the best pricing decisions to maximize profits.
 For smaller, independent properties – that’s easier said than done.
 Many small properties don’t have the budget to maintain a full-time revenue manager on staff.
 With the basics covered in this guide, you can start managing your revenue on your own – but there’s a better and reasonably affordable way to take control of your revenue management.
 This is where revenue management technology comes into play.

-Revenue management technology has been a game-changer for independent properties because it does the job of managing your revenue for you, letting you focus on making your guest experience seamless.
+Revenue management software has been a game-changer for independent properties because it does the job of managing your revenue for you, letting you focus on making your guest experience seamless.
 These tools will analyze the data for you and automatically make pricing changes based on preset rules or triggers.
 For example, you can create alerts that allow you to track your competitor’s pricing fluctuations in the market.
-That way you can take that information into account when making your revenue management decisions and make sure your rates are never too low or too high in comparison with your local competitors.
+That way, you can take that information into account when making your revenue management decisions and make sure your rates are never too low or too high in comparison with your local competitors.
 A revenue management system (RMS) will also track industry data so you can stay up to date on local market changes and uncover new revenue opportunities.
 All of the data stays organized on one dashboard so you can keep track of your revenue streams at a glance and compare your results from year to year.
 The longer you use it, the better the tool will get at consistently making better pricing decisions for you.